Cockatoo (Vic.)

 The educational profile of Cockatoo exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 18.2%, significantly lower than Greater Melbourne's average of 37.0%.
+The area's university qualification rate of 18.2%, as of a given date, is significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 46.7% of residents aged 15+ holding them, including advanced diplomas (13.0%) and certificates (33.7%).
+Vocational credentials are prevalent among residents aged 15+, with 46.7% holding such qualifications, including advanced diplomas (13.0%) and certificates (33.7%).
 Educational participation is high, with 32.8% of residents currently enrolled in formal education, comprising 12.7% in primary, 9.3% in secondary, and 3.7% in tertiary education.

 Educational participation is notably high, with 32.8% of residents currently enrolled in formal education.
 This includes 12.7% in primary education, 9.3% in secondary education, and 3.7% pursuing tertiary education.